 - 1. Paramedic program application - 2.
-Completion of all required pre-requisite courses with a grade of "C" or higher - 3.
-Pre-requisite courses in-progress during the application process with a mid-term grade of "C" or higher; conditional admission may be granted pending successful course completion with a final grade of "C" or higher - 4.
-A minimum cumulative GPA of 2.5 - 5.
+HESI Admission Assessment (A2) Exam score a minimum score of 70% recommended - 3.
+Successful completion of any necessary remedial courses prior to application submission - 4.
+Completion of all required pre-requisite courses with a grade of "C" or higher - 5.
+Pre-requisite courses in-progress during the application process with a mid-term grade of "C" or higher; conditional admission may be granted pending successful course completion with a final grade of "C" or higher - 6.
+A minimum cumulative GPA of 2.5 - 7.
 Proof of an Arkansas EMT-B or EMT-A license